wbyoung/jsi/_posts/00-01-03-git-tdd-abstractions.md

 Now that you know the typical Git workflow, you can actually make changes to [this course][github-jsi] if you find any mistakes.

+### Always Use Version Control

+Yes, this gets its own section.
+You know the basics of how to use `git`.
+You'll keep getting better as you use it, and it won't slow you down.
+What will slow you down is when you lose work you've done or get your code into a weird state.

+Along the same lines, you should commit code frequently.
+How frequently?
+It's difficult to commit too frequently, but easy to not commit frequently enough.
+One line commits are okay.
+You'll find them all over GitHub.
+Your commit should probably change something.
+Once a day is too infrequently.

+Generally, you'll want to commit _working code_, but there are times when it may make sense to commit things that don't run.
+If, for instance, you want to share progress with someone else, you may want to commit something that's broken.
+It's generally a good idea to do this on a branch and share that branch with someone else.

 ## Test Driven Development